Frequently Asked Questions

 How do I contact Atlas MedStaff if I have more questions?

-You can reach Atlas MedStaff by calling 855-884-2360 or visiting our Contact Us page to speak with a recruiter or get support.
+You can reach Atlas MedStaff by calling 855-884-2360 or by visiting our Contact Us page to speak with a recruiter or receive support.

 How do I get paid as an Atlas MedStaff traveler?

-We use Paycom to process payroll for our travelers.
-Once you’re onboarded, you’ll get access to your Paycom account to view pay stubs, direct deposit info, and tax documents.
+Atlas MedStaff uses Paycom to process payroll for all travelers.
+Once you’re onboarded, you’ll get access to your Paycom account where you can view pay stubs, direct deposit details, and tax documents.

-If you’re not set up yet or having trouble logging in, reach out to your recruiter or our payroll team.
+If you’re not set up yet or having trouble logging in, reach out to your recruiter or our payroll team for assistance.

 Where can I see what benefits Atlas MedStaff offers?